How to import projects in Gryzzly

 • Each project resource must have the name of the project it’s attached to in the corresponding column [Project Name]

-• Items [expense] and [discount] are optional
+• Items [purchase] and [discount] are optional

 • A [subtask] item must be preceded by a [task] item